fsmithred/example-live-sdk/README.md

 Where to start?

-- clone or download example-live-sdk
+- clone or download example-live-sdk (hereafter called 'live-sdk' in this document)
 - cd live-sdk   # This is your working directory.

 There are two files in the live-sdk directory that you need to edit - the config file and the blend file.